-- Evaluate the public involvement policy in context with existing population sectors identifying those population sectors that would normally not received information. - Conduct community involvement efforts for all major projects and programs including moving toward continued improvements for an accessible website. - Conduct public outreach activities for transportation plans and initiatives.
-Another area of emphasis is to facilitate public involvement in transit planning. - Integrate Virtual Public Involvement (VPI) tools implemented during the pandemic into the overall transportation planning process and ensure continued public participation by individuals without access to computers and mobile devices
+- Evaluate the public involvement policy in context with existing population sectors identifying those population sectors that would normally not receive information. - Conduct community involvement efforts for all major projects and programs including moving toward continued improvements for an accessible website. - Conduct public outreach activities for transportation plans and initiatives.
+Another area of emphasis is to facilitate public involvement in transit planning.

+- Integrate Virtual Public Involvement (VPI) tools implemented during the pandemic into the overall transportation planning process and ensure continued public participation by individuals without access to computers and mobile devices - Review the Public Participation Policy which incorporates best practices for outreach and inclusion.

-TITLE VI & ENVIRONMENTAL JUSTICE ACTIVITIES
+TITLE VI

-- Continue to improve strategies to ensure environmental justice by identifying and forecasting low income and minority populations and determining potential impacts of upcoming transportation projects.
-Use environmental justice criteria when considering all transportation planning and implementation at both the policy and project level. - Expand our efforts, through translation services, to make our programs more available to those with limited ability to speak English both for RiverCOG and in support of the two transit districts - Expand its environmental justice program to address the full spectrum Title VI concerns assuring that transportation programs do not adversely impact or benefit persons based on their age, race, sex, or their disabilities. - Identify potential deficiencies Title VI-EJ processes, RiverCOG will continue to review and update the region's Title VI-EJ process, and provide assistance to member municipalities. - Expand efforts to measure impacts of programs and projects in relation to underserved populations. - Ensure equity is observed throughout all phases of project development including but not limited to underserved populations such as minority low income and limited English proficiency populations, and non-motorized users such as pedestrians, bicyclists and persons with mobility challenges. - Advance racial equity and support for underserved and disadvantaged communities through improved infrastructure, safety, reduction of SOVs, reduced fares as appropriate; demandresponse service, consider equitable and sustainable practices in TOD and affordable housing strategies and consideration of EJ populations in the transportation planning process. - Update and maintain a Title VI organizational chart, policy statement, complaint procedures, form, and log, brochure and LEP four factor analysis and assistance plan
+- Continue to improve strategies to ensure Title VI by identifying and forecasting low income and minority populations and determining potential impacts of upcoming transportation projects.
+Use criteria when considering all transportation planning and implementation at both the policy and project level. - Expand our efforts, through translation services, to make our programs more available to those with limited ability to speak English both for RiverCOG and in support of the transit district - Expand its data collection program to address the full spectrum Title VI concerns assuring that transportation programs do not adversely impact or benefit persons based on their age, race, sex, or their disabilities. - Identify potential deficiencies Title VI processes, RiverCOG will continue to review and update the region's Title VI process and provide assistance to member municipalities. - Expand efforts to measure impacts of programs and projects in relation to underserved populations. - Ensure fairness is observed throughout all phases of project development including but not limited to underserved populations such as minority low income and limited English proficiency populations, and non-motorized users such as pedestrians, bicyclists, and persons with mobility challenges. - Support underserved and disadvantaged communities through improved infrastructure, safety, reduction of SOVs, reduced fares as appropriate; demand-response service, consider best practices in TOD and affordable housing strategies and consideration of people in the transportation planning process. - Update and maintain a Title VI organizational chart, policy statement, complaint procedures, form, and log, brochure and LEP four factor analysis and assistance plan